 Many rocks contain no useful nutrients at all.
 Most particles in the soil, the silt and the sand component, contain no nutrients whatsoever.
 Sand and silt particles are merely little pieces of rock!

 When the soil’s inherent sand and silt do contain nutrients they are insoluble and are usually no use whatsoever to the gardener.
 They are locked away as part of the rock’s structure.

-It may therefore seem paradoxical that the the main source of soil nutrients came originally from rock and that they are now endlessly recycled.
-They were released over periods of geological time.
+It may therefore seem paradoxical that the the main source of soil nutrients came originally from rock and that now they are endlessly recycled.
+They were released from the rock over periods of geological time.

 Even if the mineral particles are of an igneous rock such as granite, no appreciable nutrients dissolve away.

 Clay is slightly different.
 It is not the parent rock.
 It is a secondary mineral.
 The parent rock has changed.
 In this case I can safely use my unit as millions of years!
 Clay has internal and external surfaces that temporarily hold nutrients as a result of their negative electro-static charge.
 It is a wonderful store of available soil nutrients.